 Your personal schedule is something you can control most parts of.
 Keeping that part of your life under control and at your fingertips may ease some of your anxiety and manic mood swings that make you feel out of control and irrational.
 Bipolar disorder has very specific triggers and shows differently in everyone.

 You creating your own schedule is the best idea because no one knows your disorder better than you.
-You are able to personalize and modify your day-to-day tasks by listening to your mind, body and their reactions to every situation.
+You are able to personalize and modify your day-to-day tasks by listening to your mind, body, and reactions to every situation.

 Practice Healthy Sleep Habits